Elderly Care: How to Deal with Elderly Parents with Behaviour Problems

 If this doesn’t help, then you should try to remove yourself from their presence for a while, as this may give them time to reflect on their behaviour.
 Of course, if the behaviour is a direct result of an underlying medical problem such as dementia, then you may need to accept that you need help to care for your parent.

-Elderly care options now include live-in carers that will live with your parent 24/7, helping with all aspects of their lives from getting up to arranging outings and preparing nutritious meals.
+There are care options, such as elderly live-in care, providing carers that will live with your parent 24/7, helping with all aspects of their lives from getting up to arranging outings and preparing nutritious meals.
 Many live-in carers are trained in dementia care and can cope with the particular demands that this condition can cause, without being drawn into arguments.
 It’s not an admission of failure to ask for help, and it could make all the difference to the relationship with your parent.

 Inappropriate language, swearing and a failure to keep clean are all aspects of antisocial behaviour seen in elderly people.
 Bad language, particularly from a parent who doesn’t normally use it, can also be a sign of dementia, so don’t assume that they are being deliberately rude.
 A failure to keep clean could be a way of exerting control over a life that seems restrictive, or it could be another sign of impending mental illness.